Neconix/docker-nginx-php/README.md

 # Nginx, Php, Mysql docker stack (minimal)

-This is a simple docker stack for a web application development with PHP latest, MYSQL 8, NGINX latest.
+This is a minimal docker stack for a web application development with PHP7+Xdebug, MYSQL 8, NGINX.

 ## Quickstart
 1. Run